Susan Silver

-Susan Jean Silver (born July 17, 1958) is an American music manager, best known for managing Seattle rock bands such as Soundgarden, Alice in Chains and Screaming Trees.
+Susan Jean Silver (born July 17, 1958) is an American music manager and businesswoman, best known for managing Seattle rock bands such as Soundgarden, Alice in Chains and Screaming Trees.
 Silver also owns the company Susan Silver Management, and co-owns the club The Crocodile in Seattle.
 Silver was named "the most powerful figure in local rock management" by The Seattle Times in 1991.
+In 2025, Variety called Silver "one of the most important female managers in music history".

 Biography

 Early life

-Silver was born in Seattle, Washington on July 17, 1958, to Samuel and Emmogene (Jean) Silver.
-She is the oldest of three children.
+Susan Jean Silver was born in Seattle, Washington, on July 17, 1958, to Samuel Wilson Silver (1916–2015) and Emmogene Molly (Jean) Silver (née Higman) (1924–2017).
+She has two younger brothers, an older half-sister from her mother's first marriage, and an older half-brother from her father's first marriage.
+Her father was born in North Dakota and his Jewish parents were born in Belarus.
+Her mother worked at Boeing in her early twenties during World War II as part of the war effort.
+Her father was the fourth pilot hired for Alaska Airlines and represented the company as one of many pilots that participated in the Operation Magic Carpet in 1949–50, where he flew approximately 1,000 Yemenite Jews to Israel.

+Silver played keyboards and clarinet during her youth.
+In college, Silver took choral classes and loved singing, but she said she realized she was bad at it and never considered being a musician as a career.

-Silver majored in Chinese at the University of Washington and had been to all the major concerts in Seattle since she was 15.
-She started by booking for the club The Metropolis and Sub Pop co-founder Jonathan Poneman's club parties.
+Silver majored in Chinese at the University of Washington.

 Career

+Silver had attended all the major concerts in Seattle since she was 15.
+She started by booking concerts for the club The Metropolis and Sub Pop co-founder Jonathan Poneman's club parties.
+After The Metropolis was closed, Silver was putting shows on wherever she could find a venue, without working in a particular club.
+Later on, she was doing production work on bigger shows, such as working on catering or in the production office for the biggest promoters in Seattle.
+Silver organized shows for bands that were underground at the time, such as Soul Asylum, Faith No More, Meat Puppets and Sonic Youth.

 Silver started working as a music manager in 1983.
 Her first clients were the bands The U-Men and First Thought.
-In 1985, Silver met Soundgarden, whose lead vocalist was her then-boyfriend Chris Cornell, and in the following year she started managing the band.
+In 1985, Silver met Soundgarden, whose lead vocalist was her then-boyfriend and future husband Chris Cornell, and in the following year she started managing the band.
 Back then, Silver was also managing Screaming Trees.
-"I became a manager because I wanted to help musicians achieve their dreams".
+Silver said she became a manager because she wanted to help musicians achieve their dreams.

-At the same time that she was managing Rock bands, Silver was also the manager of a John Fluevog shoe store in Seattle.
+At the same time that she was managing rock bands, Silver was also the manager of a John Fluevog shoe store in Seattle where several local musicians would hang out at.
 The store would become famous years later for selling the Dr. Martens boots worn by several members of Grunge bands from Seattle.
-One of Silver's co-workers at the store at the time was Kevin Martin, lead vocalist of Candlebox.
+One of Silver's employees at the store circa 1987 was Kevin Martin, lead vocalist of Candlebox.